riyannode/Paylabs/README.md

 ## Agent Stack

-PayLabs runs on a **LangGraph agent runtime** — a directed graph of LLM-powered and deterministic service nodes, each with its own x402 payment edge.Brain pay x402 to what node service he use, node seevice pay all child under the graph
+PayLabs runs on a **LangGraph-based x402 agent runtime** — a directed graph of LLM-powered and deterministic service nodes connected by payment-tracked execution edges.

+A user starts with an x402 entry payment.
+The Brain creates a locked quote and run plan, then routes execution through selected LangGraph macro-node phase with x402.
+Each macro node delegates work to child service nodes, and each macro-to-child call is tracked as an x402 payment edge.
+Circle Gateway may batch those payment edges into Arc submitBatch transactions, while PayLabs records safe receipt and proof metadata.

 ```
 USER ──x402──► ENTRY GATE ──► BRAIN (LLM)